envirover/SPLRadioRoom/README.md

    ``$ sudo dpkg -i radioroom-2.0.0-raspbian.deb``

-3. Configure the reporting period and the serial device paths for autopilot and ISBD transceiver in /etc/radioroom.conf.
+3. Configure the reporting period and the serial device paths for autopilot in /etc/radioroom.conf.
+4. If ISBD transceiver is used, specify the serial device paths of the ISBD transceiver in /etc/radioroom.conf.
+5. If TCP/IP connection is used, specify the TCP server's IP address and port in /etc/radioroom.conf.
-4. Start radioroom service.
+6. Start radioroom service.

    ```
    $ sudo systemctl enable radioroom.service
    $ sudo systemctl start radioroom.service
    ```

 By default the serial device paths are set to /dev/ttyACM0 for autopilot and to /dev/ttyUSB0 for ISBD transceiver.
-If auto_detect_serials property is set to true, RadioRoom can autodetect autopilot and ISBD if they are available on other serial and USB devices.
+If auto_detect_serials property is set to true, RadioRoom can auto-detect autopilot and ISBD if they are available on other serial and USB devices.
 To make the RadioRoom startup faster and more reliable it is recommended to set the device paths correctly.

 USB device paths /dev/ttyUSB0, /dev/ttyUSB1, ... can swap after reboot.
 For USB devices it is recommended to use symlinks from /dev/serial/by-path or /dev/serial/by-path directories, that do not change with reboots.